Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/Parser.md

 ## Rules

-The rules defineone part of the grammar for the parsers's language.
+The rules define one part of the grammar for the parsers's language.
 A Rule must start with the term, `<Term>`, to add the rule too followed by `:=` and any number of terms, tokens, and prompts.